Censorship of Winnie-the-Pooh in China: Video games

-On 5 January 2025, CBR reported the Marvel-based video game Marvel Rivals had banned the phrase "Winnie the Pooh" from chat and showed the message "Text contains inappropriate content" if a player attempts to do so.
-The game's developer, NetEase is a Chinese company in partnership with Marvel.
+On January 4, 2025, CBR reported the Marvel-based video game Marvel Rivals had censored the phrase "Winnie-the-Pooh" in chat and, displaying the message "Text contains inappropriate content" if a player attempts to do so.
+According to CBR, this could have happened because the game's developer, NetEase, is a Chinese company that has a partnership with Marvel..

-On 28 January 2025, the National Post reported that DeepSeek apps censored topics controversial to the Chinese government, including Winnie the Pooh.
-When asked about Pooh's significance in China, the app simply described the children's cartoon character, omitting information about its usage as a controversial symbol in China.